 What a wonderful God we have—he is the Father of our Lord Jesus Christ, the source of every mercy, and the one who so wonderfully comforts and strengthens us in our hardships and trials.
 And why does he do this?
 So that when others are troubled, needing our sympathy and encouragement, we can pass on to them this same help and comfort God has given us.
 You can be sure that the more we undergo sufferings for Christ, the more he will shower us with his comfort and encouragement.

 2 Corinthians 1:3-5 (TLB)

 So don’t hoard your wisdom, and don’t hide your shame.
-Be honest with your story, and in doing so you may be lifting up another sis by the Savior.
+Be honest with your story, and in doing so you may be lifting up another sister.

 FYI: Wondering where the blog title comes from?
 Check out the verse references above!